observo/ProcessSynchronization/ReadMe.md

 For a Detail Description See http://web.mit.edu/6.031/www/sp19/classes/21-locks/

-The HeaderSkippingWriter uses Time Waiting.
+The HeaderSkippingWriter.c uses Time Waiting.

 These Programs will run on Linux and Mac.
 We have checked on Linux Ubuntu Distribution.